UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 ### /app/modal.js
 This code provides a basic modal screen with a message and a dismiss button.
-When the user clicks on the menu button in the top right corner, a floating window will pop up.<br>
+When the user clicks on the menu button in the top right corner, a floating window will pop up.<br><br>
-> A Modal page is a UI design component that pops up as a floating layer on the current page to display temporary content. <br>
+A Modal page is a UI design component that pops up as a floating layer on the current page to display temporary content. <br><br>
 The `StatusBar` component sets the status bar color to white, and the `Text` component displays a message indicating that the Pokemon list is under construction.

 ### Search.jsx